AzmatIshaq/cc1/projects/project2/README.md

 README

-Project 2 - Morry's Maze
+***Project 2 - Morry's Maze***

-This is a project made by Azmat Ishaq for CART253 with Pippin Barr and Concordia University
+This is a project made by Azmat Ishaq for CART253 with Pippin Barr and Concordia University.

+Thank you to Sabine Rosenberg, Pipping Barr, and Madeline Zaytsoff for their contributions to the project.

 **Artist Statement**

 As part of my computation arts practice I made this maze game for the CART253 class.
 The game began with a modest maze structure based on Pippin Barr's maze example found here: https://editor.p5js.org/pippinbarr/sketches/Xq3qsbQWA

-There were several significant accomplishments.
-Though it was helpful having a starting maze structure, the structure itself had to be built on and rearranged in order to use it in a more versatile fashion.

-I think it is also worth noting that there could be significantly more levels.
-I decided to keep the levels at 5 in order to allow for a reasonable assessment of the game and code.
+There were several significant accomplishments throughout the process.

 Making the maze trail effect by studying my existing code and using the lessons I learned was a big achievement for me.
 It is evidence that my skill as a computation artist is growing.

+Getting the health bar to blink when low and using my own recorded audio for the alert was also particularly satisfying.
+With that element I was really able to combine different disciplines and make them work together functionally.

+Finally, just styling, tweaking, designing, writing, organizing, and combining the code together in a workable format successfully was a significant accomplishment for me.

+I think it is also worth noting that there could be significantly more levels.
+I decided to keep the levels at 5 in order to allow for a reasonable assessment of the game dynamics and code.

+**Code Contributions**

+Though it was helpful having a starting maze structure, the structure itself had to be built on and rearranged in order to use it in a more versatile fashion.
+To do this required help from the teaching team.
+Other sections involving for loops and arrays working together were at times beyond my current competency as a programmer and code contributions and help were given by the teaching staff.

-Significant contributions to the code were made Sabine Rosenberg, Pipping Barr, and Madeline Zaytsoff.
+Significant contributions to the code were made by Sabine Rosenberg, Pipping Barr, and Madeline Zaytsoff.
+See inline code comment for more details.

 **Sources**